Ghulam Hassan Gran

-Ghulam Hassan Gran is an Afghan government official, politician and lawyer serving as the Director of Political, Cultural and Public Affairs of the President Office of the Islamic Republic of Afghanistan since July, 2020 until August 2021 then after the fall of Republic regime by Taliban he left his job.
+Ghulam Hassan Gran is an Afghan government official, politician and lawyer serving as the Director of Political, Cultural and Public Affairs of the President Office of the Islamic Republic of Afghanistan since July 2020 until August 2021 then after the fall of the Republic regime by the Taliban he left his job.

 He previously served as Senior Advisor to the Ministry of Interior Affairs for Policy and Strategic Affairs from 2016 to 2020 and from 2013 to 2015 as Senior Legal and Education Quality Advisor to the Ministry of Education (Afghanistan).

-Gran served as Secretary General of Wolesi Jirga (House of the People (Afghanistan) National Assembly of Afghanistan at ministerial level from 2004 to 2011.
+Gran served as Secretary General of Wolesi Jirga (House of the People (Afghanistan) National Assembly of Afghanistan at the ministerial level from 2004 to 2011.
 He is the drafter of Rule of Procedure and other parliamentary internal rules and procedures for both houses of the National Assembly of Afghanistan.
 During his tenure as Secretary General, he engaged in various efforts and activities in order to institutionalize the legislature in Afghanistan.

 Before the Secretarial General and re-opening of Afghanistan parliament (the last parliament was closed in 1973 after a military coup d’état by President Mohammed Daoud Khan), he was the Director of Parliamentary and Legislative Affairs for one year before the re-opening of the Afghanistan Parliament.
 From 1978 to 1991, Gran worked in different administrative and legal posts in the Ministry of Interior Affairs.
 During 1994 to 1996, as a civil staff, he was the Chief of Staff of the Deputy Ministry of Interior Affairs.
 Following the occupation of Taliban, Gran left his job in the Ministry of Interior Affairs.

 Gran participated in different regional and international conferences around Asia, Europe, Africa and America.